 By creating a memorable personal brand, you establish yourself as an expert.
 You create a space for yourself that no one else can occupy.
 Some champions of personal branding include people like Beyoncé, Michael Jordan, and Ellen DeGeneres.
-These are household names in America and beyond.
-When you think of these people, you think of specific markets, products, or even lifestyles.
+These are household names in America and throughout the world.
+When you think of these people, you think of specific markets, products, and sometimes lifestyles.

 The worth of an industry leader is no longer limited to one job.
 Dr. Dre, for instance, is not just a rapper anymore.
-He owns a billion-dollar business.
-He started his own record label.
-He is one of the most wealthy musicians in the world.
+He owns a billion-dollar business, he started his own record label, and he is one of the most wealthy musicians in the world.
 His career continues to change and grow.
-He has a powerful personal brand.
+And that’s because he has a powerful personal brand.

 What Should You Consider When Cultivating Your Personal Brand